AndyCC/EfCore.Filtering/README.md

 ## Overview

-Specify Skip, Take, Ordering, complex Where clauses and Includes and pass these through to an api endpoint to construct and execute queries against a database using Entity Framework Core 5.
+Specify Skip, Take, Ordering, complex Where clauses and Includes and pass these through to an api endpoint to construct and execute queries against a database using Entity Framework Core.

 Api endpoints can be set up to recieve the filter via a GET endpoint using pure query strings or where the query string contains a filter key where the value is json.
 Alternatively a POST endpoint can be setup to receieve JSON.
 Both examples are shown in in the ExampleApi project